 developmental, or psychological challenges may arise during their time at MCLA, and

 may jeopardize their ability to fully benefit from their educational experience.
 Our

 staff aims to help and support students as they struggle with these challenges.

 We know that for most students, parents continue to play an important role in their lives.
 While the college years typically present significant changes in the relationship between parent and child, research (as well as our own experience) suggests that those students who maintain positive and trusting relationships with their parents experience fewer struggles in the areas of college adjustment and self-esteem, and tend to make better behavioral choices while at school.

 We believe that the college years ideally encourage increased independence and autonomy for students, however we also recognize and respect the ongoing role you will play in the upbringing and welfare of your child.
-To this end, we offer the following information in the spirit of hoping that you will assist us in our efforts to be of service to your son or daughter.
+To this end, we offer the following information in the spirit of hoping that you will assist us in our efforts to be of service to your student.

 Recognizing the signs of a potential problem

-As a parent, you may have access to "information" that may be relevant to your son or daughter's psychological well-being.
+As a parent, you may have access to "information" that may be relevant to your student's psychological well-being.
 The following verbal and behavioral signs may be suggestive of a potential problem:

 Some general guidelines for how to respond to your concerns